On this page

 Overview of Single Sign-On in the OIN

 The Okta Integration Network (OIN) is a collection of over 7000 pre-built app integrations to connect and exchange secure authentication between users, devices, and applications.
-Customers can easily integrate Okta Single Sign-On (SSO) to applications in the OIN with a guided experience that still supports the most secure configuration options.
+Customers can easily integrate Okta Single Sign-On (SSO) to applications with a guided experience that still supports the most secure configuration options.

-With an Okta SSO integration, your customer's workforce can use their company-issued Okta credentials to securely access your application.
-In addition to the typical email and password credentials, your customers have the ability to control their authentication experience with Okta sign-on policies and features, such as Multifactor Authentication (opens new window) and FastPass (opens new window).
+After your customer adds your SSO app integration to their Okta org, their workforce can use their company-issued Okta credentials to securely access your app.
+In addition to email-password credentials, your customers can control their authentication experience with Okta sign-on policies and features, such as Multifactor Authentication (opens new window) and Okta FastPass (opens new window).

 |Enhance security||Integrating with Okta allows your customers to manage password strength and configure access policies for your application.
 For example, they may require employees to use multifactor authentication (such as a push notification to their phone or SMS) to access your application from an unknown device.|